Vane Ivanović: Post-war years

 After the war, and despite the fact that most of his pre-war fleet had been either destroyed or nationalized by the new Yugoslav authorities, Ivanović resumed a successful career in shipping.

 In February 1949 Ivanović's biological father died in Genoa-Quinto, Italy.
 That same year his sister was remarried to Lt.
 Col. Neil McLean, DSO, who had also been a member of Special Operations Executive during the war.
 That same year Ivanović founded the "Benevolent Association of Free Citizens of Yugoslavia", a charity financed mainly by himself.
 Through this organization and as a private individual he helped innumerable refugees, students, artists and political dissidents escape Tito's dictatorship.

 During the Cold War years, along with other like-minded Yugoslavs, Ivanović organized many discussions about the fate of his homeland, which led to the two-volume collection "A Democratic Alternative", published in 1963, which warned that the establishment of independent states in the Balkans would spawn 'fatal conflicts'.
 Ivanović would continue to help his fellow countrymen right up until his death, sponsoring a number of postgraduate students who fled the 1990s conflict in Yugoslavia, and was also one of the founders of Jean Monnet's European Movement, heading the Yugoslav Committee for more than three decades.

 In 1967, Ivanović was appointed by Prince Rainier III to the post of consul general of Monaco in London.
 His mother, Milica, subsequently moved there permanently and died in Monaco three years later.
-In 1977, he published his auto-biography entitled: LX, Memoirs of a Yugoslav.
+In 1977, he published his auto-biography entitled: LX, Memoirs of a Jugoslav.

 In 1982, the final memorandum of the "Democratic Alternative" argued that Yugoslavia could only survive as a democratic community of sovereign nations, and that any other scenario would almost inevitably lead to a civil war.
 Ivanović lived long enough to witness the awful fulfillment of this prophecy with the outbreak of the Yugoslav wars.
 In 1990 Ivanović became a citizen of the Republic of Croatia.
 He died in London on 4 April 1999.
 His father liked to point out that Ivanović was the first Yugoslav in the family.
 Born on the eve of unification, he died as its last remnants collapsed.

 In October 1939 Ivanović married June Fisher with whom he had two sons, Ivan Božidar ("Božo") and Andrija; and one daughter, Minja.
 His son Božo succeeded him as director of Ivanovic & Co. and as Consul of Monaco upon his death.